arjungulzzz/ErrorAnalysis/README.md

 ```

 #### 3. Request for Multi-Column Grouped Data
-When a user selects "Group By" options, the frontend sends a request with an array of column names in the `groupBy` parameter.
+When a user selects "Group By" options, the frontend sends a request with an ordered array of column names in the `groupBy` parameter.

 ```json
 {